Posted: 07/28/2014 | July 28th, 2014

-We are all slaves to our past experiences.
-I’ve lost bags or had them arrive late before and I was nervous that this was going to happen again.
+We’re all slaves to our past experiences.
+I’ve lost bags or had them arrive late before, and I was nervous that this was going to happen again.
 When an airline says it can’t find your bag, it normally doesn’t end well.

 Stressed and tired, I got on my plane and hoped for the best.
 I barely slept as nightmare scenarios played through my head.
 After we landed, I nervously proceeded to baggage claim.

-Despite a baggage handler’s failure to simply scan the bag into the system, the bag made it to Paris.
-I slung my bag over my shoulders and headed towards immigration.
+Despite a baggage handler’s failure to simply scan the bag into the system, it made it to Paris.
+I slung my bag over my shoulders and headed toward immigration.

 My anxiousness melted away and all was right with the world.